ericoporto/ags-manual-wiki/DistGame.md

 avoid this happening.
 On the General Settings pane you'll notice a setting "Split resource files into X Mb sized chunks".

-If you tick this, then type in a number such as 1 or 2, then save the game, the game data will be split up into chunks that size, named GAME.001, GAME.002 and so on.
+If you tick this, then type in a value such as 1 or 2, then save the game.
+Now when you compile the game, the data will be split up into chunks of that size, named GAME.001, GAME.002 and so on.

 Some resources are still combined into the EXE file but all the rooms will be placed into the other files.
-If you use this option, you need to distribute your game's EXE file plus all the GAME.00? files.
+If you use this option, you need to distribute your game's EXE file plus all the GAME.### files.

 ---

-### Managing Graphics Footprint
+### Managing the Graphics Footprint

 Your game sprites are stored as bitmap files, and it's size will be proportional to the number of pixels stored, normally being packed along with your game executable.
-They are packed sequentially, so for distribution systems that supports binary patching, like Steam, when you add a new sprite and update your game, only that single sprite will be delivered through it - Steam also applies a compression when sending these patches.
+They are packed sequentially, so for distribution systems that support binary patching, like Steam, when you add a new sprite and update your game, only that single sprite will be delivered through it - Steam also applies a compression when sending these patches.
 If your game is distributed as a single binary file, zipping will reduce it's download size, but you can also turn on RLE compression on your game settings, which can reduce their size on disk.

-You can generate some graphics programatically in your game using Dynamic Sprites, just remember if you don't unload and reload them between save and load, if you are using the savestate feature from AGS, this sprites will be serialized to the game savefiles, potentially making them of a significant size.
+You can generate some graphics programatically in your game using [Dynamic Sprites](DynamicSprite), just remember if you don't unload and reload them between save and load, if you are using the savestate feature native to AGS, these sprites will be serialized to the game savefiles, potentially bloating up their size.

-### Managing Audio Footprint
+### Managing the Audio Footprint

-AGS stores audio files directly from their imported files, and can be globed as an external audio.vox file or be part of the main game executable.
+AGS stores audio files directly copied from their imported files, and can be outsourced from the main game file as an external audio.vox file or they can be merged into and be part of the main game executable.
 Speech is always packed as an external speech.vox file.
 AGS doesn't compress the audio, but instead relies on the original compression from each individually imported audio file when generating audio packs (`.vox`) or when embedding them in the game file.

-Since audio files tend to be less volatile at middle to late parts of game development, and some distribution platforms don't provide binary patching, it may be wise to have them as external files so that they are not downloaded again by your player when your game has an update.
+Since audio files tend to be less volatile during middle to late parts of game development, and some distribution platforms don't provide binary patching, it may be wise to have them as external files so that they are not downloaded again by your player when your game has an update.

 **Speech**